Texas Headshots, Dallas/Fort Worth Actor Headshots

 For kids under 16, be sure to keep the clothing light and comfortable but make absolute sure it fits.
 Clothing they can “grow into” is great for every day wear, but for a headshot, you want them to look their best.
 Snappy, new clothes are best.
 For girls, jewelry should be kept to the same rules as the women above, however, makeup should be used extremely sparingly.
 Any girl under 18 is not going to be cast to play an older woman – they will always be cast to be younger than they are.
 Makeup only makes them look older.
 So keep it fresh and clean – bring lip gloss and eyeliner just in case we need to add just a little shape, but 99% of the time, girls should not have any makeup at all.

 Above all, have your wardrobe in on hangers.
 Your clothing needs to look fresh, not recently folded or stuffed in a bag.

 How Much Does It Cost?

-Up to three hours long and an unlimited number of wardrobe/location changes within that session.
-It includes at least 5 finished, retouched images and unlimited usage rights for those files.
+Actor Headshot Sessions start at $199 and include finished, retouched images and unlimited usage rights for those files (the number of files varies by session type).
 Resized versions for online usage such as Actors Access, IMDb, Instagram, LinkedIn, Facebook, Websites, and email are also included.
 Turn around time is typically one week.
 Rush processing available at an additional charge.
 Printing is available at an additional charge.

 Makeup and Hair starts at $75.
 Look your best with our professional makeup artist and/or hair styling (no cutting).